rshepherd549/rust_atomics_chap_9/rust_atomics_chap_9.md

 ---

-Notifications can avoid the `wait` if there are no waiters..
+Notifications can avoid the `wake` if there are no waiters..

 ```rust
 pub fn notify_one(&self) {